TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 httpbin-example            /operator-httpbin       http://httpbin    true      Successful
 ```

-By this point, the Operator will have processed the CRD and reconciled the changes with the Dashboard, which in turn will have updated the Gateway.
-You will be able to see the *Operator hello world* API listed in the [Dashboard APIs page](http://tyk-dashboard.localhost:3000/apis), as well as access the API via the Gateway.
+The Operator processes the CRD, reconciling it with the Dashboard, which subsequently updates the Gateway.
+The *Operator hello world* API is now listed in the [Dashboard APIs page](http://tyk-dashboard.localhost:3000/apis), as well as being accessible via the Gateway.
 Try running a simple `curl` request to see it in action:

 ```
 curl http://tyk-gateway.localhost:8080/operator-hello-world/get